Things to Know about Driving in Ukraine:

 Terrain: flat with some gentle hills

 To the west of Lviv lie flat fields with a few gentle inclines.
 The area is known for its rich deposits of minerals.
 The pits have been closed years ago, but the terrain has several large abandoned open mines that over the years have turned into lakes.
 The road follows to the side of the mining area, and the heavy mining equipment is no longer driving on these roads.

 Towns: Horodok and Mostyska along the way

 Competing cars, buses and cyclists slow down traffic in Horodok and Mostyska.
 Recently a new road was built to bypass Horodok’s town center.
 Both towns, being in close proximity to the border, have many car insurance dealers dotted along the main road.
 Cars entering Poland from Ukraine need to have valid car insurance for Poland, which can be costly.
 There are many gas stations along the way, and especially on the final Ukrainian stretch of the highway before the border.
-Drivers do not miss a chance to fuel up on Ukrainian gas, which, at more than a Euro per liter, is still cheaper than across the border.
+Drivers do not miss a chance to fuel up on Ukrainian gas, which, at about a Euro per liter, is still cheaper than across the EU border.